lbryio/lbry.com/content/news/219-aug-dev.md

 Since our last development update, the app team shipped our next named release, 0.35, under codename [Franklin](https://lbry.com/news/franklin-is-minted) as well as a few patches.
 Franklin enhances the app experience with a brand new [videojs-based](https://github.com/videojs/video.js) video player.

 Other new features in Franklin include:
-- the ability to continue watching videos in pop out mode
+- The ability to continue watching videos in pop out mode
-- support of range requests (streaming)
+- Support of range requests (streaming)
-- the ability to block channels app-wide
+- The ability to block channels app-wide

 The patch releases included some new features:
-- all new features added to the SDK between version 0.38.5 and 0.40, including improved wallet sync behavior, download speeds, and overall connectivity ([more details below](#summary-sdk))
+- All new features added to the SDK between version 0.38.5 and 0.40, including improved wallet sync behavior, download speeds, and overall connectivity ([more details below](#summary-sdk))
-- tipping on channel pages (which gets sent to the channel claim, as opposed to content claims on file pages)
+- Tipping on channel pages (which gets sent to the channel claim, as opposed to content claims on file pages)
-- ability to set the time period for dark mode
+- Ability to set the time period for dark mode
-- improvements to the display of URLs (now has the [canonical URL](https://lbry.tech/glossary#canonical-url) which uses both channel and claim short IDs)
+- Improvements to the display of URLs (now has the [canonical URL](https://lbry.tech/glossary#canonical-url) which uses both channel and claim short IDs)
-- support for a new daily watch reward that went live on September 10th (replacing the weekly LBRYCast)
+- Support for a new daily watch reward that went live on September 10th (replacing the weekly LBRYCast)

 The patches fixed many bugs, including:
-- issues with bid amounts required on the publish page (did not show vanity URL bids),
+- Issues with bid amounts required on the publish page (did not show vanity URL bids),
-- auto-downloading subscription content
+- Auto-downloading subscription content
-- search bar focus getting stuck
+- Search bar focus getting stuck
-- disabling autoplay on paid content
+- Disabling autoplay on paid content
 - DMCA blocking to include entire channels

 We also updated our digital certificate for Windows builds which is an annual maintenance task.
 We'll explore a better solution for this down the road.